davidgyoung/davidgyoung.github.io/_posts/2020-05-07-hacking-the-overflow-area.md

 The code shown above will transmit the 128-bit ASCII string, "OverflowAreaWoot" from a backgrounded iOS app to another backgrounded iOS app with the screen on.

 Using code like above, you can effectively exchange anything you can fit in 128 bits of data between backgrounded  iOS apps in a single packet.
-And because overflow advertisements are sent out at 1Hz, you can send more data by altering the advertisement in time.
-You just have to make sure the receiving iOS device has the screen turned on to receive it.
+And because overflow advertisements are sent out at 1Hz, you can send more data by altering the advertisement in time. (**NOTE:  this has been blocked by iOS 14, see below.**)  You just have to make sure the receiving iOS device has the screen turned on to receive it.

 Oh, and don't forget, you cannot send 128 bits of zeroes.
 If you don't advertise at least one service (for one bit position set to 1) no advertisement will go out.